-- Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
-Press MODE/ENTER on the projector or Enter on the remote control.
-The Security Settings page is displayed. - 2.
-Highlight Power On Lock and select On by pressing $\triangleleft/\triangleright$ . - As pictured to the right, the four arrow keys (▲, ▶, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow keys to enter six digits for the password. - Confirm the new password by re-entering the new password. - Once the password is set, the OSD menu returns to the Security Settings page.
+Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started.

+- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
+Press MODE/ENTER.
+The Security Settings page displays. - 2.
+Highlight Power On Lock and select On by pressing $\triangleleft/\triangleright$. - 3.
+As pictured to the right, the four arrow keys (\blacktriangle ,

+▶, ▼, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
+According to the password you desire to set, press the arrow keys to enter six digits for the password.

+4. Confirm the new password by re-entering the new password.

+Once the password is set, the OSD menu returns to the Security Settings page.

-The digits being input will be displayed as asterisks on-screen.
+The digits being input will display as asterisks on-screen.
 Write your selected password down here in this user manual in advance or right after the password is entered so that it is available to you should you ever forget it.